GlenMac90/cocktail_app/README.md

 **ShadCN components** - Highly customisable pre built components are featured throught the app.

+**Simulated Database Response** - I have intentional made the API fetch the data slower to simulate a database and to show user feedback as well as showcasing loading and fetching states.

 ## Design Patterns

 <img src="public/design-patterns.jpeg" alt="Banner Image for The Cocktail Corner" width="300">